 As part of our audit of the June 30, 2018, financial statements, we audited the adjustments described in note 12.
-An adjustment was recognized for the District's net other post-employment benefits liability and has been recorded as a prior period adjustment to restate net position as of July 1, 2017.
+An adjustment was recognized for the Authority's total other post-employment benefits liability; and has reclassified its employer other post-employment benefits contributions from expense to deferred outflows of resources and recorded a prior period adjustment to restate net position as of July 1, 2017.
+Our opinion is not modified with respect to this matter.